mushroom-appreciation

 So yes, it is possible to grow them indoors, however unlikely.
 The process is similar to other types of mushroom cultivation:

 Ok, so the above directions make it sound far simpler than it actually is.
-Although I've cultivated mushrooms indoors, I've never tried with morels so to go into detail would mean I was just plagiarizing someone else's work.
+Although I've cultivated mushrooms indoors, I've never tried with morels, so to go into detail would be just me plagiarizing someone else's work.

 For more information on growing morel mushrooms indoors I'd recommend reading Paul Stamets' Growing Gourmet and Medicinal Mushrooms.

-So there's your introduction to growing morel mushrooms.
+So there's your introduction on how to grow morel mushrooms.
 Start out with one of the easier methods but don't be afraid to get creative and experiment.
 Many advances in mycology were made by accident.

 Remember that your main goal is to create a habitat conducive to your particular mushroom.
 Although not always easy with morels, it's not as impossible as once thought.